The wolffish has impressive canines with a powerful bite force!

 The name derives from its resemblance to the famous canine wolf species, but the similarities end there.
 The wolffish is a rather solitary hunter that forms tight-knit bonds with its mate.

 4 Incredible Wolffish Facts!

-- The wolffish is also known as the sea wolf, devil fish, or eel wolf in some places.
+- The wolf fish is also known as the sea wolf, devil fish, or eel wolf in some places.

 - These fish has a very powerful bite force that can crush the hard shell of mollusks and crustaceans almost instantly.
 Curiously, it does not usually hunt or feed on the soft flesh of other fish.

 They are most closely related to eelpouts, gunnels, and quillfish in the order of Perciformes.
 This is actually one of the most diverse orders of animals in the world.
 It comprises more than 10,000 species and 40% of all bony fish.

 There are currently five documented species of these fish divided among two genera.
 Four of these species reside in the genus Anarhichas, while the wolf eel is the only species in the genus of Anarrhichthys.
-Here is a list of all five wolffish species.
-The main difference between them is their appearance and location.
+Here is a list of all five Wolffish species.

-- Atlantic Wolffish: Featuring a blue-gray body, a large dorsal fin, and light underside, this species resides in a stretch of territory between Labrador, Massachusetts, Greenland, Iceland, the North Sea area, and the coasts of Norway and Russia.
+- Atlantic Wolffish: Featuring a blue-gray body, a large dorsal fin, and a light underside, this species resides in a stretch of territory between Labrador, Massachusetts, Greenland, Iceland, the North Sea area, and the coasts of Norway and Russia.
 It also resides as far south as France and Spain.
 The scientific name for this species is Anarhichas lupus (lupus means wolf in Latin).